Is there a general description available for the 3 maturity levels?

 Glad you asked, here is a list of suggestions:

 - Share your experience with a SAMM testimonial?
 We are building a list of testimonials for the website.

 - Encourage your peers to use SAMM and share their experiences as well.

 - Donate SAMM data sets to our Benchmark initiative.
 Get in touch with Brian.

-- Check out the list of open Github issues and let us know if you can help with any of these
+- Check out the list of open issues in any of our GitHub repositories and let us know if you can help with any of these

 - Sponsor SAMM.
 Get more information here.

 Is there a process for translation efforts of SAMM into other languages?

 Yes!
 We’re using CrowdIn and the help of the community to have SAMM translated to other languages.